cuducos/my-internet-speed/README.md

 * Check all speed test results in a web API
 * Monitor all speed test tasks

-At home this runs on my Raspberry Pi.
+At home this runs on my Raspberry Pi, but not all services are compatible.

 ## Installing

 ### Requirements

-**It is important** to run this app in a computer connected to the internet via ethernet cable, **not via wireless** – this is the way to have a good accuracy in testing the speed.
+**It is important** to run this app in a computer connected to the internet via ethernet cable, **not via wireless** – this is the way to have some accuracy in testing the speed.

 * [Docker](https://docs.docker.com/install/)
 * [Docker Compose](https://docs.docker.com/compose/install/)